HyperJump-DeFi/HyperJump-Docs/products/mech-staking.md

 ---
-description: Stake your $JUMP without risk of permanent loss!
+Stake your $JUMP without risk of permanent loss!
 ---

 # Mech Staking